RiccardoBecca/SDA_python_scripts/MarkovStateModel/README.md

 ### Extracting encouner trajectories from trajectory file

-First you need to extract
- From trajectory extract encounter trajs by time reversing until com-com distance is over a user-defined cutoff.
+First you need to extract only the encountered trajectory from a trajectory file.
+The `Get_encounter_traj.py` python scrips extract the encounter trajectories by time reversing closest encounter complexes until com-com distance is over a user-defined cutoff.
+You can run it via:
-    Input: sda input file (trajectory file and encounter complexes files should also be there), p1.pdb, p2.pdb and cutoff

     python  Get_encounter_traj.py sda.in ../data_grid/p1_noh.pdb ../data_grid/p2_noh.pdb 50

 Output files are generated in the folder folder_ftrajectories